 • Visually pleasing as the material matches your natural tooth color

-• Restorative unlike a "filling" of the tooth
+• Restorative to the tooth unlike a "filling" of the tooth

 1. All removal is done under cold water spray with copious amounts of water.

 2. An Isolite is placed in the patient’s mouth which creates a negative pressure to both remove the amalgam aerosol as well as the amalgam particles.
 A high volume evacuator tip is used as needed to remove the larger particles of amalgam.

 3. All patients are fitted with a nasal source of pure oxygen to assure that the mercury vapors are not being inhaled through the nose.

 4. After the fillings have been removed the isolite is removed and rinsed.

 5. After fillings have been removed the patient’s face is wiped with gauze to remove any stray amalgam dust.

 6. We have activated charcoal in the office for patients to take before the procedure has begun.
 The activated charcoal will absorb any small particles in the event that they are inadvertently ingested.